 Address: Piazza Duomo, Trento

-3 Museo Diocesano Tridentino (Diocesan Museum)
+6. Museo Diocesano Tridentino (Diocesan Museum)

 On the east side of the Piazza del Duomo is the Palazzo Pretorio, with the imposing Torre Grande (clock tower).
-Inside the palace is the Diocesan Museum, whose collections, although religious in nature, document the development of local artistic styles and techniques, especially in wood carving and sculpture.
+Inside the palace is the Diocesan Museum, whose collections, although religious in nature, document the development of local artistic styles and techniques from the 11th through the 19th century, especially in wood carving and sculpture.

 Address: Piazza Duomo 18, Trento

-4 Via Belenzani
+8. Via Belenzani

 The wide street, Via Belenzani, runs north from the Piazza del Duomo, and you should follow it, looking upward to see some of the best of Trento's painted facades.
 This is the finest street in town, with a series of palaces painted with historical, classical, and mythological motifs and faux architectural details.

 Address: Via Belenzani, Trento

-7 Santa Maria Maggiore
+12. Santa Maria Maggiore

-In the choir of the Renaissance church of Santa Maria Maggiore (1520-23), northwest of the cathedral, are a beautiful organ gallery from 1534 and a fresco from 1563 showing likenesses of the members of the Council of Trent, which met here.
+Renaissance church of Santa Maria Maggiore (1520-23), northwest of the cathedral, is built of red marble and white limestone.
+In the choir are a beautiful organ gallery from 1534 and a fresco from 1563 showing likenesses of the members of the Third Session of the Council of Trent, which met here.

 Address: Piazza Santa Maria Maggiore, Trento

-8 Roman Tridentum
+13. Roman Tridentum

 Address: Piazza Cesare Battisti, Trento